-Did you know that newborns can’t detect different shades of light and color?
+Newborns can’t detect different shades of light and color yet.
 Take a look at the best black and white baby books for high-contrast reading.

 My newborn son could stare at our vertical blinds all day.